vsivsi/meteor-file-collection/README.md

 ### fc.update(selector, modifier, [options], [callback])
 #### Update application controlled gridFS file attributes. - Server only

+Note: A local-only version of update is available on the client.
+See docs for `fc.localUpdate()` for details.

 ```javascript
 // Update some attributes we own
 fc.update(